fengwang/subpixel_conv2d/readme.md

 ### Note

-Before loading a model designed with `SubpixelConv2D`, do load `from subpixel_conv2d import SubpixelConv2D`.
+Before loading a model designed with `SubpixelConv2D`, make sure `from subpixel_conv2d import SubpixelConv2D` has been executed.

 ### Reference